+Prerequisite: Photography 1

-Prerequisite: Digital Photography Credit: Fine or Applied Arts or Elective learn advanced digital editing and enhancing using Photoshop Elements.
+Students will learn advanced camera techniques, as well as the use of specialty lenses.
+In addition, students will learn advanced digital editing and enhancing using Adobe Photoshop and Lightroom Classic.
 Techniques will include altering layer styles, advanced cutouts and collage effects, blending backgrounds, and other advanced techniques.
 Students will produce a portfolio of marketable work including portraits, sports photography, photo essays and landscapes, and product photography with an emphasis on defining the student's individual style.
 This class may be repeated for credit.